aracaraujo/BankRecordSystem/README.md

 # Useful Websites

+The links bellow are links that helped me to build my program.
+On the links bellow you can find documentation to install SQLite in macOS, Windows, and Linux.
+There’s also a tutorial that helps how to use the queries in SQLite.

 * [SQLite Installation in macOS](https://www.devdungeon.com/content/compiling-sqlite3-c)
 * [SQLite Installation in Windows and Linux](https://www.geeksforgeeks.org/introduction-to-sqlite/)
 * [SQLite with C++ Tutorial](https://www.sqlitetutorial.net)